 This issue can affect applicants not only applying for a green card through marriage, but also later applying for naturalization (U.S. citizenship), if they got their green card through marriage, or even if they got the green card in some other way but now appear to be committing bigamy.

 The stakes are high here.
-If you are seeking a green card based on marriage, and your marriage took place despite your not having received a valid divorce, then your current marriage is invalid and the green card will be denied.
+If you are seeking a green card based on marriage, and your marriage took place despite your not having received a valid divorce or otherwise ended your first marriage, then your current marriage is invalid and the green card will be denied.

 If the previous divorce was valid but you're having trouble proving it, consult an experienced immigration attorney.